 The trend for web design keeps changing and it’s your call to evolve with time.
 It doesn’t necessarily oblige you to try every trend but if you’re curious to test whatever you come across, you’re in hot water, my friend!

 Nonetheless, it’s ok to keep the standard pace with the modern tech and go with the flow.
-But if you lag behind in even incorporating the basic changes, your website would obviously look obsolete and out of place.
+But if you lag behind in even incorporating the basic changes such as ancient logo, your website would obviously look obsolete and out of place.
 An example like that can only remind you of the ancient Roman ruins but isn’t as much fun to watch.
 Plus, your visitors will judge you on the basis of your website’s modernity, which can mark a lasting impression.

 10. The Curse Of The Mobile-Negative Website